mira-mi/NewCafe/README.md

 Not a lot to do but I want to try something differnt to show how much I have improved over the year since my first C++ class.
 These are things I want to implement in this as well.
 - I would like to incorporate ascii art once again
-- fixing old mistakes
+- fixing old mistakes ( I made something like this last year and realized it didn't really work.
+Now it works a whole lot better)
-- use a menu of 5 items
+- use a menu of 5 items (has 5 items on it)
-- give correct change in the lowest amount of currency possible
+- give correct change in the lowest amount of currency possible (works but not so good)
-- create good usability
+- create good usability (easily understandable)

+Required Functionality
+- Model a Cafe (cafe has been modeled)
+- Menu of 5 items (there is a menu with 5 items)
+- Users can choose items and pay (users can)
+- Users can only pay in whole numbers (they can type it in but aren't held to it)
+- gives change (it tends to round it up to three dollars)

 The compiler I used was the linux add on with visual studio using cmake.